theTechRebel/b9lab-final-exam/README.md

 ## GUI

 We want you to create a simple UI with 4 pages, or 1 page with 4 tabs if you prefer.
-You do not need to make it look fancy or add pagination.
+You do not need to make it look fancy or add list pagination.
 But it has to be functional.
 It is ok if it requires copy / paste of addresses and secrets from the human user.

 You can use the framework of your choice, and it is good manner to add some instructions on how to make it run within the VM.
 If there is any NodeJs package that you would like to use make sure they appear in `package.json` and you committed it too.